Hypercubed/Project-Chi/README.md

 ## Separation of template and dataset

 By default all content in the `app` directory will be served by the development server when running `gulp server` and built into the `dist` folder when running `gulp build`.
 However, to encourage contribution back to the `project-χ` repository and enable using the same `project-χ` source across multiple projects the developer may put project specific resources and configuration into a separate directory.
 This folder can then be served and built along with the `project-χ` core.
-For example, if you create a `myProject` folder inside the `dataset` directory the following commands will work as indicated:
+For example, if you create a `extra` folder inside the `dataset` directory the following commands will work as indicated:

-* `gulp server --dataset ./dataset/myProject`
+* `gulp dev --dataset=./dataset/extra`

-	runs the development server serving the combination of the `app` directory and `dataset/myProject` directories as the web root.
-Files in `dataset/myProject/app` override `app` and `dataset/myProject/gulp/config.js` augments (deep-extends) `gulp/config.js`.
+	runs the development server serving the combination of the `app` directory and `dataset/extra` directories as the web root.
+Files in `dataset/extra/app` override `app` and `dataset/extra/gulp/config.js` augments (deep-extends) `gulp/config.js`.
 If no dataset is given `./dataset/example` is assumed.

 * The `gulp build`, `gulp server:dist`, `gulp deploy` all work similarly.